Jaquinus, 5 mg 56 pcs.

 Interaction

-Interactions affecting the use of the drug Jaquinus
+Interactions affecting the use of Yaquinus

-Concomitant use of tacrolimus (a weak CYP3A4 isoenzyme inhibitor) increases AUC of tofacitinib by 21% and decreases Cmax of tofacitinib by 9%.
-Concomitant use of cyclosporine (moderate CYP3A4 isoenzyme inhibitor) increases AUC of tofacitinib by 73% and reduces Cmax of tofacitinib by 17%.
-Simultaneous multiple use of tofacitinib and potent immunosuppressants in patients with rheumatoid arthritis has not been studied.
+Co-administration of tacrolimus (a weak inhibitor of the CYP3A4 isoenzyme) increases the AUC of tofacitinib by 21% and reduces the Cmax of tofacitinib by 9%.
+Co-administration of cyclosporine (a moderate inhibitor of the CYP3A4 isoenzyme) increases the AUC of tofacitinib by 73% and reduces the Cmax of tofacitinib by 17%.
+Concomitant repeated use of tofacitinib and potent immunosuppressants has not been studied in patients with rheumatoid arthritis.

 Interactions in which Jaquinus affects the pharmacokinetics of other drugs